MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab10_ALM.md

 	- Close the **Service Connections** browser window or tab.

-7. Select the Generic Service Connection you created as the Power Apps Environment URL
+7. Select the Generic Service Connection you created as the Service connection

-	- Go back to the **Build Pipeline** tasks and make sure you still have Power Apps Export Solution task selected.
+	- Go back to the **Build Pipeline** tasks and make sure you still have Power Platform Export Solution task selected.

-	- Locate the **Power Apps Environment URL** column and select **Refresh**.
+	- Locate the **Service connection** column and select **Refresh**.

     ![Refresh service connection - screenshot](../L10/Static/Mod_3_ALM_image34.png)